 In order to better serve Antioch limited-English proficient (LEP) residents, the City of Antioch has developed a Language Assistance Plan (LAP).
 The implementation of the LAP is consistent with the U.S. Department of Housing and Urban Development's (HUD) Final Guidance (Federal Register/Vol. 72, No. 13, January 22, 2007) and Executive Order 13166 (August 11, 2000) to ensure that programs receiving federal financial assistance provide meaningful access to LEP persons.
 Failure to ensure that LEP persons can effectively participate in, or benefit from federally assisted programs may violate Title VI of the Civil Rights Act of 1964 that prohibits discrimination based on national origin.
 Implementation of the LAP will enable Antioch to better serve its beneficiaries by ensuring access to language assistance for its various housing and community development programs funded with federal funds.
 Although Antioch may have limited resources at a given time, the LAP ensures that access to language assistance for LEP residents will be provided in some form.

-Excerpts from the 2010-15 Consolidated Plan spreadsheet are included on the next four pages.
-The first two pages show the contribution of projects funded this year to the total accomplishments over the five year period.
-The second two pages show the agencies funded for 2013-14, funding level, their goals, and other pertinent information.
+Excerpts from the 2010-15 Consolidated Plan spreadsheet are included on the next two pages.
+The pages show the agencies funded for 2014-15, funding level, their goals, and other pertinent information.